CCI-MOC/zabbix-libvirt/README.md

 1. Create a configuration file (see `examples/config.ini`) at `/etc/libvirt-checks/`.
 2. Put the list of IP addreses or hostnames at `/etc/libvirt-checks/`.
+3. And call `main.py` with whatever frequency your zabbix server can handle.
+You can setup a cron job.